 - a.
 Calculators - b.
 Orienteering books - c.
 Written, taped or transcribed information and reference materials - d.
-Electronic equipment including electronic or battery-operated compasses - e.
-Use of cell phones, texting or other forms of communication or communication devices between the participants, coaches or other individuals while on the course. - f.
+Electronic equipment including electronic or battery-operated compasses and GPS devices. - e.
+Cell phones, texting or other forms of communication or communication devices between the participants, coaches or other individuals while on the course. - f.
 Tripods or other means of support for compass - g.
 Crossing established boundary (marked/orange ribboned) lines.